-Box One: Principles of Responsible Drug Use
+Box One: Principles of Good Prescribing

 - 1. Keep it simple: - a.
 Avoid unnecessary polypharmacy. - b.
 Avoid unnecessarily splitting drugs into multiple daily doses. - c.
-Avoid writing dose ranges for drugs that are given regularly. - d.
+Avoid prescribing dose ranges for regular drugs. - d.
 Use the initiation of medication administration by syringe driver as an opportunity to review the appropriateness of all oral medications. - 2.
-When writing drug instructions: - Be aware of any drug allergies or side effects that the patient has previously experienced. - b.
-Know the specific clinical indication for each drug that you write up. - c.
+When prescribing: - a.
+Be aware of any drug allergies or side effects that the patient has previously experienced. - b.
+Know the specific clinical indication for each drug that you prescribe. - c.
 Stick to formulary drugs whenever possible. - d.
 Consider potential drug interactions. - e.
 It may be appropriate for patients admitted on non-formulary drugs to remain on them. - f.
 Consider whether any current medications can be discontinued. - g.
-Ensure all inpatients are written up for a minimum set of core PRN drugs at appropriate doses. - h.
+Ensure all inpatients are prescribed a minimum set of core PRN drugs at appropriate doses. - h.
 Try to anticipate potential clinical problems that may arise over time so that appropriate medication is available if required. - i.
-Print the names of medicines on the drug administration chart. - With certain exceptions (see Section K.1.6), only use generic drug names on the drug administration chart. - 3.
-When writing instructions for antimicrobials: - a.
-Indicate what is being treated - b.
-State the start and review/end date for the treatment course. - 4.
+Print the names of medicines on the drug chart. - With certain exceptions (see Section K.1.6), only use generic drug names on the drug chart. - 3.
 When treating a symptom: - Symptom management is easier if the underlying cause has been sought and understood. - b.
 Stick to any treatment pathways that have been approved by the in-house medical team. - c.
-Generally aim for one medication change at a time. - d.
-Ensure that therapeutic trials are of sufficient duration for any possible benefit to materialise. - e.
-Discontinue drugs that do not help the patient. - 5.
+Generally aim for one medication change at a time. - Ensure that therapeutic trials are of sufficient duration for any possible benefit to materialise. - e.
+Discontinue drugs that do not help the patient. - 4.
 When offering medication-related advice to the patient: - a.
 Keep explanations simple.
 Explain what the treatment is for and consider carefully how much information on mechanisms and side effects will actually be helpful for the patient. - b.
-Bear in mind that the majority of your message will be conveyed non-verbally. - 6.
-Keep vourself and others up to date: - a.
-Try to maintain an up-to-date medication list in the patient's notes. - b.
-Communicate medication changes promptly with relevant team colleagues and GP. - 7.
-To ensure continuity of treatment at the time of transfer to the hospice from a hospital, request that patients come with a seven-day supply of medication. - 8.
-All of the following considerations are important when determining which member of a class of drugs to include in a formulary: clinical efficacy, side effect profile, potential drug interactions, ease of administration, availability and cost.
+Bear in mind that the majority of your message will be conveyed non-verbally. - 5.
+Keep yourself and others up to date: - a.
+Try to maintain an up-to-date medication list in the patient's notes. - Communicate medication changes promptly with relevant team colleagues and the GP. - 6.
+To ensure continuity of treatment at the time of transfer to the hospice from a hospital, request that patients come with a seven-day supply of medication. - 7.
+All of the following considerations are important when determining which member of a class of drugs to include in a formulary: clinical efficacy, side effect profile, potential drug interactions, ease of administration, availability and cost. - K.1.10 An empirical approach to prescribing is an essential and well-established part of good palliative care: if a prescribed drug does not result in good symptom management then it is appropriate to discontinue it and try another therapeutic approach, which might involve the prescription of an alternative drug.
+However, this is not the same as a clinical research trial.
+There is a separate policy on clinical research.